telerik/ajax-docs/controls/asyncupload/security.md

 </appSettings>
 ````

 >important Even when disabling file uploads, we recommend setting the [main custom encryption keys](#recommended-settings), especially for versions prior to **R3 2019 SP1**.
+The DisableAsyncUploadHandler behavior is improved in R3 2020 SP1 (2019.3.1023) and we recommend upgrading to 2019.3.1023 or a later release when using it.

 ## Frequently Asked Questions